Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Ejecta Models and radiative transfer simulation

 \subsection{Radiative transfer simulation}

-The NLTE radiative transfer code \textsc{sumo} \citep[][]{Jerkstrand.etal:11,Jerkstrand.etal:12} is used to perform the spectral synthesis simulations, with the most up to date modifications for KN models described in \citet{Pognan.etal:25}.
-All models are evolved over a timespan of 10 - 75 days in time-dependent mode \citep[][]{Pognan.etal:22a}, placed at a distance of 40 Mpc, and with a spectral range of $500\ang - 30\mu\rm{m}$.
+The NLTE radiative transfer (RT) code \textsc{sumo} \citep[][]{Jerkstrand.etal:11,Jerkstrand.etal:12} is used to perform the spectral synthesis simulations, with the most up to date modifications for KN models described in \citet{Pognan.etal:25}.
+To briefly summarise, \textsc{sumo} is a spherically symmetric RT code that solves NLTE rate equations for the ejecta temperature, ionisation, and excitation structures iteratively with the radiation field using a Monte Carlo photon propagation method.
+As this code is designed to model the nebular phases of explosive transients, the stationarity approximation is used, such that light travel time effects are neglected.
+More details on the processes included in the modelling and their calculation can be found in \citet{Pognan.etal:23}.
+The ejecta models described above are evolved over a timespan of 10 - 75 days in time-dependent mode \citep[][]{Pognan.etal:22a}, placed at a distance of 40 Mpc, and with a spectral range of $500\ang - 30\mu\rm{m}$.
 Since this study is focussed on the IR spectra of KNe, we show the spectra for $ \lambda = 1.2 - 30 \, \mu$m.

 The changes made to the RT simulations concern the usage of atomic data for r-process species.
 Previously, the thermal collision strengths, calculated using the van Regemorter \citep[][]{Regemorter:62} and Axelrod \citep{Axelrod:80} formulae for allowed and forbidden transitions respectively, were adjusted using a simple scaling factor based on ionisation state and ejecta temperature.
 While this treatment remains for most r-process species, collision strengths taken directly from atomic data files are now also included where available, e.g. in standard ADF04 files from the OPEN-ADAS database\footnote{https://open.adas.ac.uk/}.
 In these files, Maxwellian-averaged collision strengths $\Upsilon_{i,j}(T_e)$, from lower level \textit{i} to upper level \textit{j}, are given for a set of electron temperatures $T_e$.
 These values are fit by a simple power law in order to be incorporated into \textsc{sumo} at any given ejecta temperature.
 In order to prioritise better fits for temperatures relevant to those found in KN models, data points above $6 \times 10^{4}\,$K are excluded.